0Shark/p4lab/P4lab/exercises/load_balance/README.md

 ## Next Steps

 Congratulations, your implementation works!
-Move on to the next exercise, where we look into congestion aware data center load balancing: [HULA](../hula).
+Move on to [Multi-Hop Route Inspection](../mri).

+## Relevant Documentation

+The documentation for P4_16 and P4Runtime is available [here](https://p4.org/specs/)

+All excercises in this repository use the v1model architecture, the documentation for which is available at:
+1. The BMv2 Simple Switch target document accessible [here](https://github.com/p4lang/behavioral-model/blob/master/docs/simple_switch.md) talks mainly about the v1model architecture.
+2. The include file `v1model.p4` has extensive comments and can be accessed [here](https://github.com/p4lang/p4c/blob/master/p4include/v1model.p4).